fea17e86/dev-howtos/README.md

 ### [Content-Security-Ploicy Header (CSP)](https://content-security-policy.com/)[csp,http,security]

-The new Content-Security-Policy HTTP response header helps you reduce XSS risks on modern browsers by declaring, which dynamic resources are allowed to load.
+The new Content-Security-Policy HTTP response header helps you reduce XSS risks on modern browsers by declaring, which dynamic resources are allowed to load

 ## JSON